 By itself, the agile software development approach is mainly focused on a finished product with collaborative efforts.
 It involves short-term software development cycles called iterations.
 Each iteration is well organized and similar to a mini software project usually lasting from one to four weeks.

 The iterations contain tasks such as adding new functionalities, requirements analyzing and planning, designing, coding, testing, and documenting.
 As the number of iterations increases, the development team reassesses the project and prioritize the backlog.
 It is a good practice that helps to ensure the product release and have a better version at the end of every iteration.
 However, the agile model is not a panacea and its advantages go along with disadvantages.

 Benefits of Agile

-- The agile development process delivers a high-quality output because small iterations involve easy test and maintenance with fewer errors.
+- The agile methodology delivers a high-quality output because small iterations involve easy test and maintenance with fewer errors.

-- It allows for creative improvements and modifications during the development process.
+- It allows for creative improvements and modifications while working on a software product.
 Developers get to explore various modifications with the code.

 - The approach of agile methodology is adaptive with low dependence on initial documentation.
 Applied changes don’t disrupt or have setbacks on the project.

 - Costing and Budgets are well planned.
-The agile process requires project estimation before each iteration.
+The agile approach requires project estimation before each iteration.